ColinVDB/BMAT/README.md

 [Docker installation tutorial](https://docs.docker.com/get-docker/)

-Docker installation process can be tedious on certain OS, especially on Windows and MacOSX
+Docker installation process can be tedious on certain OS, especially on Windows and MacOSX.
+For Windows, you might have to change the backend to wsl2 ([instruction](https://learn.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package)).

 #### ITK-snap